---

 Loans for small business in Trinidad can supplement crowdfunding efforts for telecom startups in the region.
 Successful campaigns often leverage multiple funding sources for startups to maximize reach and capital.

 Startup fundraising momentum is growing in telecom.
-Celero Communications achieved a $100 million Series B round led by Alphabet’s CapitalG, with $40 million in prior seed and Series A funding.
-Their strategic approach demonstrates crowdfunding platforms can pave the way to major venture investment.
+[Celero Communications](https://semiengineering.com/startup-funding-q4-2025/) raised a $100 million Series B led by Alphabet’s CapitalG, after $40 million in seed and Series A. That $140 million total shows early alternative-funding traction can compound into a venture round at a far higher valuation.

 When you’re mapping out your capital roadmap, [How to Raise Capital for Telecom Startup](https://qubit.capital/blog/how-to-raise-capital-telecom) walks through the proven steps that move checks across the table.